 Left untreated, plantar fasciitis can cause long-term discomfort and pain.

-Treatment Options of Plantar Fasciitis
+Treatment Options for Plantar Fasciitis

 - Daily stretching of the calf, Achilles tendon and plantar fascia